koushikgk/mpi_cpp/README.md

-First try at some simple MPI programming in C++ to find norm square of a vector
+First try at some simple MPI programming in C++